cowprotocol/loot/docs/types/loot.md

 ### Replay Mitigation

-1. Replay attacks are not possible for `Loot` order types as the entire `GPv2Order.Data` struct is prescriptively defined by the `Data` struct.
-No fields are calculated dynamically.
-Therefore, this is the same as a user's normal limit order, in which case replay attacks are mitigated by `GPv2Settlement` monitoring the filled amounts of the order's corresponding `orderUid`.
+1. Replay attacks are possible if there are multiple `Loot` orders placed for the same `Safe`.
+As the `receiver` is not fixed, multiple receivers could be created and ues the same zk-Proof to claim additional rewards and drain the `Safe`.
+For this reason, do not keep greater than `sellAmount` of `sellToken` in the `Safe` (no multiple orders).

 ## Usage